decembersnow1234/git_repo_sufficiency_policy/README.md

 - The named_cluster_df dataset of policy clusters and the sentences extracted during the 1_policy_extraction.

-## 3_outcomes_clustering - Clustering process of the policies, cleaning of the correlations and preparing of the data analysis.
+## 3_outcomes_clustering - Clustering process of the outcomes, cleaning of the correlations and preparing of the data analysis

 This code allows the culstering of outcomes and the cleaning of the correlations and preparing of the data analysis.